LiamLian0727/WaterMask/README.md

 - Better compatibility with latest PyTorch versions (2.0+) and CUDA
 - Access to newer model architectures and training techniques

-The original MMDet 2.0 version is still available on the [main branch](https://github.com/LiamLian0727/WaterMask/tree/main).
+The original MMDet 2.0 version is still available on the [mmdet2 branch](https://github.com/LiamLian0727/WaterMask/tree/mmdet2).

 **[2025-07] UIIS10K**: